About Gary Davis Media -- an Austin, Texas ad agency.

 Your offer: The most important ingredient.
 I encourage and work with my clients to help them make great offers.
 Their offers are what they want to trade the prospects for the prospects' time and money.
 When an offer is good, it usually doesn't take much advertising to get results.

 TV commercials need not be expensive to make.
 For some Immediate Response advertisers, a basic "graphics" commercial consisting of an announcer's voice and music over changing words on the screen, is all that is required.
-Cost to produce: $250-$450.
-More typical productions, with the client or a spokesperson on camera, can be made for around $700.
+Cost to produce: Probably around $500.
+More typical productions, with the client or a spokesperson on camera, can usually be made for under $1000.
 Remember, it is your offer, not how much money was spent making your commercial, that does the most to make it work.

 Commercials produced at cost.
 In most cases, when I make commercials to be placed by my agency, I make them for my actual studio cost.
 There is no markup to my clients.
 If the commercial works, I'll do just fine from the "agency commission" I get from the TV stations.